-The first, and only other, White House Conference on Hunger, Nutrition, and Health was hosted by President Nixon in 1969.
+The first, and only other, Conference was hosted by President Nixon in 1969.
 It led to many of the nutrition programs established or expanded in the 1970s including food stamps (now SNAP) school lunch and breakfast, WIC (the Special Supplemental Feeding Program for Women, Infants and Children), The Emergency Food Assistance Program (TEFAP), and others.
 It also led to the creation of the nutrition labeling system.
+The conference goal is to end hunger and increase healthy eating and physical activity by 2030, so fewer Americans experience diet-related diseases like diabetes, obesity, and hypertension.